 To support the program, please click below.

-MGSI participants engage in many activities outside of the Appalachian State campus.
+MGSI participants engage in several activities off of Appalachian's campus.
 These include several outdoor events in the mild summer climate offered by the North Carolina mountains.
 Previous groups have spent a day at Grandfather Mountain, Valle Crucis Community Park, hiked Blue Ridge Parkway trails and explored local rivers on tubing trips.
+The program may also include a travel excursion to an area business or interactions with regional business executives.

-MGSI participants experience residence life on a college campus firsthand while living in a residence hall for the first two weeks of the institute.
+MGSI participants experience residence life on a college campus firsthand while living in a residence hall for the two week institute.

 Four ASU college student program leaders are present on the floors each night and interact with the participants each day.